malachi-iot/embr/src/embr/exp/platform/fwd/README.md

 ### buffer location / zerocopy

+Use cases

 - system-provided buffer which can be peeked into
--- either signal or ref counter to indicate buffer usage is over (might be optional)
+-- either signal or ref counter to indicate buffer usage is over (might be optional) -- allocate freestanding/empty to pass into a read who then allocates it -- allocate more traditionally (but with transport alloc) and pass in 'sparse' buffer for read -- allocate more traditionally (but with transport alloc) and pass in filled buffer for write (this closely resembles a user buffer, but just satisfies a technical requirement that transport use its own memory)
+-- allocated by a read callback system in which case it is handed directly to us -- allocated by a write callback system, in which it's like the traditional write buffer mentioned above
 - user-provided buffer which must be passed to API
 -- async hold on buffer, signal complete
 -- block until buffer is complete